Jerald/yolol-is-cylons/README.md

 # yolol-is-cylons
-A collection of resources related to yolol, its community standards, and what we hope it can become
+A collection of resources related to YOLOL, it's community standards, and what we hope it can become.